Twitter founder Jack Dorsey expected to step down as chief executive - reports

 The founder and chief executive will step down from leading the company, media reports say.Full Article

-Shares of Twitter are surging on a report that co-founder Jack Dorsey will step down as the company's chief executive.
+Jack Dorsey has resigned as the chief executive of Twitter, posting a message to the platform that it was "finally time for me to..

-Shares in social media platform Twitter spiked 9% on market opening on Monday morning following a report that the company's chief..
+Twitter co-founder Jack Dorsey will step down as CEO of the social media platform, the company announced.
+He will be succeeded by..